OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #### OWASP MASVS

-- V7.1: "The app is signed and provisioned with valid certificate."
+- V7.1: "The app is signed and provisioned with a valid certificate."
 - V7.4: "Debugging code has been removed, and the app does not log verbose errors or debugging messages."
 - V7.6: "The app catches and handles possible exceptions."
 - V7.7: "Error handling logic in security controls denies access by default."